 BMW's third quarter earnings up 3.2 per cent despite tough conditions

-In this file photo, the company logo of car manufacturer BMW is pictured on a car in Munich, Germany, Tuesday, March 19, 2013.
+The company logo of car manufacturer BMW is pictured on a car in Munich, Germany on Tuesday, March 19, 2013.
 (AP / Matthias Schrader)

 The Associated Press

 Published Tuesday, November 5, 2013 9:00AM EST